GSA/tbm_ml_discovery/README.md

 python tbm_calssifier.py
 ```

 That will train models to recognize the app associated with the record based on the short description.
 It stores each model in `/data_models` as a HDF5 file.
+It will then take an new file and make the classifications.